NaOH3326/MPU6500driver-ESP32/readme.md

 include($ENV{IDF_PATH}/tools/cmake/project.cmake)
 project(yourproject)
 set(EXTRA_COMPONENT_DIRS ./components/MPU6500)

-📄 许可证
+📄 License
-本项目采用 MIT 许可证 - 查看 LICENSE 文件了解详情。
+This project is licensed under the MIT License - see the LICENSE file for details.

-🙏 致谢
+🙏 Acknowledgments
-InvenSense 提供 MPU6500 传感器
+InvenSense for the MPU6500 sensor

-Espressif Systems 提供 ESP-IDF 框架
+Espressif Systems for the ESP-IDF framework

-Sebastian Madgwick 提供 Mahony 滤波器算法
+Sebastian Madgwick for the Mahony filter algorithm

-所有驱动程序的贡献者和测试者（虽然目前都是我）
+All contributors and testers of the driver (though currently it's just me)

-📞 支持
+📞 Support
-如需支持，请：

-查看 故障排除 部分

-搜索现有 问题

-创建新问题时提供：
+For support, please:

+Check the Troubleshooting section

+Search existing Issues

+When creating a new issue, provide:

-ESP-IDF 版本
+ESP-IDF version

-硬件配置

-错误日志

-重现步骤

-⭐ 如果这个项目对您有帮助，请给它一个 star！ ⭐

-作者的话：
-我为什么要写这个呢？其实是因为晚上两点买imu买错了，然后去espidf组件管理器和github逛了一圈都没有开
-箱即用的驱动（虽然找到过一个c++开发的驱动库，但是我目前还不是很清楚C++，理解函数结构也要不少时间），
-故而花了两天写了这个简单的驱动库，如果有人有兴趣的话可以协助我开发dmp和其他高级功能。还有一个原因是
-价格，tb上mpu6050基本要八九块，mou6500就只需要5.5，从这里也可见产品资料的重要性了
+Hardware configuration

+Error logs

+Steps to reproduce

+⭐ If this project helps you, please give it a star! ⭐